Tourist Ticket Cusco | Guide to the Boleto Turístico

 • It does not give the right to any Guide or Transportation Service

-• Travel agencies do not expend it (except for them buying it for you).
+• Travel agencies do not expend it (except when they buy it for you).

-The General Tourist Ticket allows admission to 16 Inca places in and around Cusco.
+The General Tourist Ticket allows admission to 16 Inca sites in and around Cusco.

 Cusco: